 I travelled to Edinburgh to find my wedding dress.
 It was strapless – despite me always saying I didn’t want a strapless dress!
 There were 7 layers of fabric (yes 7!), a long train and a corset back.
 Each layer of fabric brought something different to the dress, my favourite was one with a sparkle to it.
 It was around 5 layers down so it is only very very subtle from the outside.

 We got married in a beautiful church in the area I grew up in.
 It was a fabulous setting, with the added bonus of nostalgia.
+I have attended the church on various occasions ever since I was very young and it was lovely to be back.

 I had one of my sisters as maid of honour.
 My nephew was only a few weeks old but she did awesome managing to breastfeed in a really unhelpful dress!
 A friend was my other bridesmaid and a niece was flower girl.
 Jonathan’s best man was a close friend he’s known all his life.
 His cousin and my younger brother were the ushers.